 Your name will be retained on the roll for the division for which you are enrolled and you will be eligible to vote as an elector for that division.

-‘Antarctic’ for this purpose includes the Australian Antarctic Territory, the Territory of Heard Island and McDonald Islands, Macquarie Island and, in some cases, ships in transit.
+‘Antarctic’ for this purpose includes the Australian Antarctic Territory, the Territory of Heard Island and McDonald Islands, Macquarie Island and, a ship at sea in transit to or from Antarctica.

-No, while in Antarctica you do not have to vote as the secrecy of your vote cannot be guaranteed.
+No, while in Antarctica you do not have to vote.

 However, if you want to vote, the AEC will provide you with detailed information about how to vote while you are in the Antarctic.